 I have been creating pottery for as long as I can remember.
 I mess around in other mediums, but clay is my passion.
-I started creating horse hair pottery about 23 years ago.
-I was a college student at the time and had read an article that mentioned animal hair pottery.
+I started creating horse hair pottery about 24 years ago.
+I was a college student at the time and had read an article that mentioned 'animal hair pottery'.
 I asked my instructor about it, and will always remember her response, “You know the variables: fire, clay, figure it out.”.
 Although I walked away grumbling, her not so helpful response was such a gift.
 I made 100 tiny test pots and just kept firing away until I figured it out.
 The trial-and-error process allowed me to establish my own unique primitive firing technique that incorporates Mother Natures touch to add a third dimension of color that the fire and wood provide.
-I’ve never stopped creating horse hair pottery and learn something new every time I fire.
+Since that day, I’ve never stopped creating horse hair pottery and I learn something new every time I fire.

 I live in beautiful Middle Tennessee with my husband Dave (aka my roadie), my two kids (just a drive away), my horse, and two dogs.
 No better support team ever existed.